 Verification of Potential Winner.
 THE ELIGIBILITY OF ALL POTENTIAL CONTEST WINNERS IS SUBJECT TO VERIFICATION BY STATION WHOSE DECISIONS ARE FINAL AND BINDING IN ALL MATTERS RELATED TO THE CONTEST.
 The potential winner must continue to comply with all terms and conditions of these Official Rules, and winning is contingent upon fulfilling all requirements.
 After the call-in, communications with the winner will be through the use of the email address and/or telephone number provided by the caller.
 The potential winner will be required to sign and return to Station, within three (3) days of the date notice is sent, an affidavit of eligibility and a liability/publicity release (except where prohibited) in order to claim his/her prize, if applicable.
 A winner who returns the affidavit of eligibility and liability/publicity release will be deemed to have accepted the contest prize and thereafter will not be permitted to rescind their acceptance of the prize and/or return the prize.
 If a potential winner cannot be contacted, fails to sign and return the affidavit of eligibility and/or the liability/publicity release within the required time period (if applicable), or if the prize or prize notification is returned as undeliverable, potential winner forfeits prize.
 In the event that the potential winner of a prize is disqualified for any reason, Station may award the applicable prize to an alternate winner by any method determined by Station in its sole discretion from among all remaining eligible entries or callers.

 Prizes.
-Up to FIVE (5) Prizes will be awarded in this Contest.
-Each winner will receive two (2) tickets to see THE NO LIMIT Tour at Municipal Auditorium on FRIDAY, NOVEMBER 19, 2021.
-The approximate retail value (“ARV”) of each prize is One Hundred Dollars ($100).
-TOTAL ARV OF ALL CONTEST PRIZES IS: SEVEN HUNDRED DOLLARS ($500).
+Up to THIRTEEN (13) PRIZES will be awarded in this Contest.
+Each winner will receive ONE (1) FIFTY ($50) DOLLAR GIFT CARD to ROOTS HAIR AND BEAUTY SUPPLY STORE located at 816 Madison Sq, Madison, TN 37115.
+The approximate retail value (“ARV”) of each prize is FIFTY Dollars ($50).
+TOTAL ARV OF ALL CONTEST PRIZES IS: SIX HUNDRED DOLLARS ($650).

-For entry to the prize event, each event attendee may be required to show valid proof of vaccination against the COVID-19 virus and/or valid proof of a negative test for the COVID-19 virus within 72 hours (or such other time as the event organizers require) prior to the event.

 Winner is responsible for all taxes associated with prize receipt and/or use.
 Odds of winning a Prize depend on a number of factors including the number of participating callers or eligible entries, as the case may be, received during the Contest Period and listeners participating at any given time.

 There is no substitution, transfer, or cash equivalent for prizes, except that the Station may, at its sole discretion and to the extent permitted by law, substitute prizes of comparable value or cash.
 The prizes are expressly limited to the item(s) listed above and do not include taxes, gratuities or any other expenses.
 Any tickets and/or gift certificates/cards awarded as part of a prize will be subject to the terms and conditions set forth by the issuer and are valid only on the date(s) printed on the tickets or gift certificates/cards.
 Other restrictions may apply.